HMiard/Blackwater-S/README.md

 In order to build Blackwater-S, install Apache Ant and run "ant" in the root of the cloned local repository.
+You may want to check the value of the property **"jdk.home.1.8"** in build.xml if you use a custom jdk installation.

 Building Blackwater-S from source will result in a folder containing resources and the bootstrap jar.
-Java 1.8.0_25 at least is needed, or you will need to adapt the source-code.
+Blackwater-S has been built with **Java 1.8.0_25**.

 Quick documentation